rust-unofficial/too-many-lists/text/first-layout.md

 Let's check our priorities:

 * tail of a list never allocates: check!
-* enum is in delicious null-pointer form: check!
+* enum is in delicious null-pointer-optimized form: check!

 Alright!